 1. Spend time outdoors

 Nothing is better for the soul than getting outside and taking time to think.
-A walk around the neighborhood suffices, but why not head out on your own or with a friend for an hour or two walk?
+A walk around the neighborhood suffices, but why not head out on your own or with a friend for a long walk?
 Looking for some great trails in Fayette or Coweta?
 Check out our story "Take A Hike Around Coweta & Fayette Counties."

 2. Plan a romantic date night in (or out)